zyteo/LighTide/readme.md

 I believe this would be important as I localise this app in this overhaul as well.
 Added favicon to website.
 Adjusted map styling to use vw and vh units.
+Adjust nav naming of lightide for the chinese versions.
+On mobile, there is a one-step delay in changing the language.
+Will need to fix this.

+20 Aug 2023 - Changed onclick to onchange which fixes mobile language change delay.
 ```

 ### Problem-Solving Strategy